 CES 402: Civic Engagement Scholars Seminar Two (1 sh)

-The capstone project will be completed during a student’s last one - two semesters in the program.
+The capstone project will be completed during a student’s last one-to-two semesters in the program.
 The project will involve developing an electronic portfolio that features key components that illustrate significant learning along the student’s journey.
 These components include: (1) a product from CES 302 that illustrates/explains what civic engagement means within the domain of the student’s major; (2) evidence to substantiate participation in each of the co-curricular requirements; and (3) a final project completed in conjunction with CES 402, exploring some of the multiple pathways of civic engagement (e.g., service, policy, public awareness/community education, and innovation/social entrepreneurship).
 The portfolio will document the student’s learning process, discoveries and the product of the student’s chosen pathway(s).

 The following courses are required of students admitted to the Civic Engagement Scholars program.